Call Now for Your Free Consultation:

 What Happens If You Miss the Deadline?

 Missing the renewal deadline can result in your license becoming inactive or expired.
 Practicing without an active license is a violation of Indiana law and can lead to disciplinary action.
-If your license has already expired, you may still be eligible to renew— but you could face additional hurdles.
-If your license has expired in less than three years, it is possible to have it reinstated with an additional late fee.
-If your license has expired for more than three years, there will be even more steps to take for renewal.
+If your license has already expired, you may still be eligible to renew—but you could face additional hurdles.

 General Requirements for Indiana Nursing License Renewal